robocorp/example-process-invoices-with-amazon-textract/README.md

 Optional: Run the `Delete Files From Amazon S3 Bucket` task if you want to delete the PDF invoices from the Amazon S3 bucket (the `Process PDF invoices with Amazon Textract` task does this automatically in the teardown phase).

-When running in Robocorp Cloud, add the `Create Invoices` and `Process PDF invoices with Amazon Textract` as process steps:
+When running in Control Room, add the `Create Invoices` and `Process PDF invoices with Amazon Textract` as process steps:

 <img src="images/robocorp-cloud-process-steps.png" style="margin-bottom:20px">